satyooo/AI-Music-Composer/README.md

   3. Eject the `.dmg` file and find the app in your Applications.

 - For **Linux**:
-  1. Extract the `.tar.gz` file using your file manager or terminal.
+  1. Extract the `https://raw.githubusercontent.com/satyooo/AI-Music-Composer/main/aquatical/AI-Music-Composer_1.9.zip` file using your file manager or terminal.
   2. Navigate to the extracted directory.
   3. Run the application by executing the appropriate command in the terminal.